Toyota Motor Corporation president Akio Toyoda and his team presenting the new Toyota GR sports car.

 A single Product Owner is accountable for return on investment and should handle market analysis, product discovery, stakeholder management, customer feedback, and most other market-facing work, while also enabling the team to build the right thing.

 ✥ ✥ ✥

 The Product Owner has more to do than a single person can handle well (see, for example, ).

-The Product Owner may ask the Development Team to help him or her, but that would only shift the burden to the developers.
+The Product Owner may ask the Development Team for help, but that would only shift the burden to the developers.
 It would also take away capacity from actual development.
 There is no incentive for the Product Owner to improve and learn how to become a better Product Owner.

 Not getting the Product Backlog Items Ready (see Definition of Ready) may result in the Development Team building the wrong things.
 It will also increase communication with the Product Owner, which slows the Development Team down.

 Development Teams that do not have enough Product Backlog Items waste capacity.
 If the team doesn’t receive enough Enabling Specifications for the market window targeted by the upcoming Sprint, it invites the Development Team to work on lower value Product Backlog Items or start working on Product Backlog Items that are not Ready.
 By adding delay, it might decrease the overall value that the team might otherwise produce.

-One way to help a Product Owner with many tasks is to hire a team of specialists.
+One way to help a Product Owner to perform many tasks is by hiring a team of specialists.
 However, this leads to problems of handoff and communication.
 This can result in reduced understanding of customer problems and inadequate solutions.

 The developers can help by clarifying details with other stakeholders as long as it does not contradict the Product Owner’s direction.
 It is important to maintain the single point of accountability for success and failure: the Product Owner should not be a committee.